High-Quality Jewelry Tumbling Media Manufacturer from China

 By far, stainless steel burnishing media is considered to be the best tumbling media for jewelry.

-But as we already stated, you can use ceramic, plastic, or walnut shell as well.
+But as we already stated, you can use ceramic, plastic, or walnut shell media as well.
 All of these tumbling media come with their own set of advantages and disadvantages.

 Ceramic can give a great shiny finish while walnut shell media can create the lust you want.